-CPNP has outlined the following health policy priorities:
+CPNP will seek out opportunities to advance the following health policy priorities:

-- Support policy changes that increase access to psychiatric pharmacists’ services including:
+- Support policy changes that increase access to medication management services including:

 - Payment for psychiatric pharmacists’ services,

-- Partner with other organizations, relevant federal agencies, and coalitions to support increased access to care.
+- Partner with other organizations, relevant federal agencies, and coalitions to support increased access to psychiatric and mental health care.

-- Support third-party efforts to inform policymakers and health care professionals about the appropriate use of and the need for increased access to medications such as long-acting injectable antipsychotics, naloxone, and medication assisted treatment for alcohol and opioid use disorders
+- Support efforts to inform policymakers and health care professionals about the appropriate use of and the need for increased access to medications such as long-acting injectable antipsychotics, naloxone, and medication assisted treatment for alcohol and opioid use disorders.

-- Support stakeholder efforts to implement policy changes that would increase access to psychiatric pharmacists’ services including:
+- Support efforts to implement policy changes that would increase access to psychiatric pharmacists’ services including:

 - Innovative models that integrate behavioral health and primary care services